erichard/SublimeCTagsPHP/README.md

 Installation
 ===========

+Search `ctagphp` in package control and you have done !

-Just clone this repo in your Sublime Text 2 Package dir.
+Or clone this repo in your Sublime Text 2 Package dir.

 ```
 $ git clone https://github.com/erichard/SublimeCTagsPHP